Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 While CISOs have made great strides in recent years toward becoming business enablers - by leveraging real-time data platforms and presenting risk and compliance data in business contexts, security leaders have been able to shift the narrative of their role from one of slowing progress to an innovation and growth enabler.
 The new challenge following digital transformation is to scale a risk-aware culture across the entire enterprise to combat the rise of shadow IT and increased technology adoption across other business units.

-CISOs and other security leaders must align themselves with other business leaders and executives to make this possible.
-This means leveraging the advanced analytics and risk management capabilities at their disposal to create compelling narratives that help the other executives understand the importance of secure digital transformation for both consumers and the business.
+To make this possible, CISOs and security leaders must align themselves with other business leaders and executives.
+This means leveraging advanced analytics and risk management capabilities to create compelling narratives that help the other executives understand the importance of secure digital transformation for consumers and the business.

-By enhancing the communication between these two groups, the company can connect employee experience and communicate its goals when it comes to digital transformation.
+By enhancing the communication between these two groups, the company can connect employee experience and communicate its goals regarding digital transformation.

 We know that digital transformation is here for the long run.
-In fact, organizations need to craft secure digital transformation strategies that consider all the security implications.
+Organizations need to craft secure digital transformation strategies considering all security implications.
 They need to support these strategies with resources that eliminate the risks of cyberattacks and data breaches.

 Bringing IT personnel and C-level executives together is essential to ensure an efficient and secure digital transformation process.
 Moreover, they need to realize the level of risk inflicted by an insecure third-party service provider or a cloud service that increases the chances of reputational damage to your organization.